pragmint/open-practices/capabilities/team-experimentation.md

 ### Talk Directly With Users

 Talking directly with users is an invaluable practice for gaining insights and understanding their needs and challenges.
 Field customer support calls.
 Host developer office hours.
 Run focus groups.
-Whatever method you use, engaging with users helps to gather real-world feedback, identify pain points, and uncover opportunities for further experimentation.
-By maintaining direct communication with users, you can foster a stronger connection between your team and your user base.
+Whatever method you use, engaging with users helps to gather real-world feedback, identify pain points, and uncover opportunities for improvement.
+By maintaining direct communication with users, you can ensure that your product or service aligns closely with expectations and foster a stronger connection between your team and your user base.

 ### Dogfood Your Systems

 Dogfooding your systems involves having your teams use the same products or systems that your users do, allowing them to experience the same pain points firsthand.
 This practice helps build empathy with users, identify issues early, and drive improvements based on direct "user" experience.
-Regularly using your own systems as customers would is a form of experimentation; one that your team can gain valuable insights from to ensure that their product meets the highest standards of usability and performance.
+By regularly using your own systems as customers would, your team can gain valuable insights and ensure that the product meets the highest standards of usability and performance.

 ## Adjacent Capabilities